-Square and Stripe are two giant payment platforms with similar products, however they’re geared towards different businesses.
+Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 Lock-in | None | None |